 Going through a divorce is challenging for anyone.
-As a parent, you have face additional questions and uncertainties about how this event will shape your child’s future and your own.
+As a parent, you have to face additional questions and uncertainties about how this event will shape your child’s future and your own.
 Determining child custody arrangements and negotiating child support can be especially difficult, as emotions tend to run high and these decisions carry significant consequences.
 When you work with a committed and experienced family law attorney from the Law Office of Adrienne D. Edward P.C., you can rest assured that your best interests, and those of your children, will be adamantly protected.
 Our top priority is ensuring that you and your children receive the support and stability you need in order to enjoy a bright future.